tuanpmt/esp_mqtt/README.md

 - set broker_retained_messages _max_: sets the max number of retained messages the broker can store (default: 30)
 - save_retained: saves the current state of all retained topics (max.
 4096 Bytes in sum) to flash, so they will persist a reboot
 - delete_retained: deletes the state of all retained topics in RAM and flash
+- set broker_autoretain [0|1]: selects, whether the broker should do a "save_retained" automatically each time it receives a new retained message (thus, the broker can be resetted at any time without loosing state.
+However, slow and too many writes may damage flash)

 # MQTT client/bridging functionality
 The broker comes with a "local" and a "remote" client, which means, the broker itself can publish and subscribe topics.
 The "local" client is a client to the own broker (without the need of an additional TCP connection).